omer-sen/SystemsProgrammingHW1/README.txt

             ** ptr refers to the start of a chunk, so ptr-8 will refer to that chunk's metadata ** whether ptr actually points to a beginning of a chunk or not doesn't risk the chance that we accidentally access proprietary data because we will only compare the ptr (address) with our iterator.
 We only access realPtr when we're certain it's a real pointer.
-        2. iterate through each metadata checking if:
+        3. iterate through each metadata checking if:
-            2a. isPrecedingAndFree(curr, realPtr) == true. if so merge curr and realPtr, and if the next chunk is free, merge that as well.
+            3a. isPrecedingAndFree(curr, realPtr) == true. if so merge curr and realPtr, and if the next chunk is free, merge that as well.
-            2b else, if (realPtr == curr)
+            3b. else, if (realPtr == curr), it means we've found the ptr, and no free chunk precedes it.
+Therefore we simply check if the next chunk is free, if so we merge.
+            Then we set the state of realPtr to free.
+        4. if the loop terminates, it means that the ptr does to point to a valid metadata, in which case we return NULL

 ERORRS:
 To handle errors in both mymalloc() and myfree(), we decide to print out the specifc error to the user, followed by the file name and line nubmer where the erorr occured.

-in mymalloc() we can encouter 2 different errors:
+In mymalloc() we can encouter 2 different errors:

     1. The client requested 0 bytes.
 In this case we simply print out the error, and return a NULL pointer.